WNTY: History

-After WBZY was shut down, it was applied in 1964 but license wasn’t completely transferred until 1966.
-First went on September 2, 1969, initially as a daytime-only radio station, WNTY's original format would continue in some form until early 1999 when the death of then-owner Donato F. Sarapo, who had purchased the station from the original owners, led to WNTY being sold to ADD Radio Group for $850,000.
+After WBZY, a station in Torrington that operated on 990 kHz, was shut down, an application for a new station on the same frequency in Southington was made in 1964.
+The new station, WNTY went on September 2, 1969, initially as a daytime-only radio station.
+WNTY's original format would continue in some form until early 1999 when the death of then-owner Donato F. Sarapo, who had purchased the station from the original owners, led to WNTY being sold to ADD Radio Group for $850,000.

 La Brava 990

-In April 1999, WNTY was leased by Hartford-based El Principe Communications.La Brava would last until September 15, 2000 when ADD Radio terminated El Principe's lease for reasons including non-payment of rent.
+In April 1999, WNTY was leased by Hartford-based El Principe Communications.La Brava would last until September 15, 2000, when ADD Radio terminated El Principe's lease for reasons including non-payment of rent.
 In retaliation, El Principe vandalized WNTY's studios and transmitter which kept the station off the air for two weeks.
 The station would return to the air that October with an automated variety of music plus high school football and the Sunday brokered programming, as well as a Christian music program "Play it Again God" targeted at Christian youth and young adults.